 There is also some discussion of the wider WordPress and Open Source community and how the challenges of GDPR might be addressed within that context.

 What is GDPR?

-GDPR is the General Data Protection Regulations – a new European Union law effective from 25th May 2018.
+GDPR is the General Data Protection Regulations – a European Union law which became effective on 25th May 2018.

 This regulation goes further than previous data protection rules by increasing the areas covered, the size of the fines and the threshold for informed consent.